fabaindaiz/spellsolver/README.md

 ## Acknowledgements
-- vscala for providing the base [gui.py](https://github.com/vscala/Spellcast-Word-Finder)
+- vscala for providing the base [Graphic UI](https://github.com/vscala/Spellcast-Word-Finder)
 - SCOWL (And Friends) for providing the [generator](http://app.aspell.net/create) which was used for the initial wordlist
 - [Jackson Ray Hamilton](https://github.com/jacksonrayhamilton/wordlist-english) for additional words